 The goal of all instruction is to send forth the saints with an understanding of science, so that through their professional, academic and spiritual testimony, the Master is presented and exalted.

-In the general biology emphasis students can choose from a number of elective classes.
+In the general biology emphasis, students pursuing their degree in science from our Christian college in California can choose from a number of elective classes.
 Students who choose this emphasis area may go on to seek employment after they graduate or may choose to attend graduate school.

 Many of the most important discoveries in science in the last 60 years have taken place in this field.
 Because of the complexity of life at this level, students in this emphasis enjoy some of the most challenging courses in the biology major.